-March 28, 2017, Representative Ryan Costello (R-PA) and Representative Raúl Grijalva (D-AZ) will reintroduce The Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA), to amend the Animal Welfare Act to restrict the use of exotic and wild animals in traveling circuses and traveling performances.
+March 28, 2017, Representative Ryan Costello (R-PA) and Representative Raúl Grijalva (D-AZ) reintroduced H.R.
+1759, The Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA), to amend the Animal Welfare Act to restrict the use of exotic and wild animals in traveling circuses and traveling performances.

-Contact your Senators and Representatives today in support of TEAPSPA; request they meet with the ADI team Monday-Wednesday, March 27-29th while we are on The Hill launching the bill.
+Contact your Senators and Representatives today in support of TEAPSPA.
 Phone calls are especially effective, so please follow up your email with a call.
 When visiting their offices, the first and last thing legislators say is whether or not they’ve heard from their constituents.
 Constituent voices are very powerful and can open doors to the most surprising places.
-Our staff can help arrange meetings; contact us at 323-935-2234 or email@example.com.
+Our staff can help arrange meetings; contact us at 323-935-2234 or firstname.lastname@example.org.

 Support TEAPSPA to secure an end to wild animal suffering in circuses across the US.